k3tchup/google_drive_sync/readme.md

 [ ] delete files remotely

+[ ] add local file watcher to detect changes to the cache folder immediately

 [ ] clear out trashed files after they expire on Google's side

 [ ] there are instances when folders with the same name just inherit the same id when a few folder is crated with the same name.  need to debug this.